This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 There are some really cool things to do in our area during the summer.
-So for about half the week we are off to visit the local splash pad, build sand castles at the beach, and play at the park.
-When little kids are busy in the summer, little snacks to hold them over to their next meal are a must.
+We love to visit the local splash pad, build sand castles at the beach, and play at the park.
+When kids are busy in the summer, snacks that hold them over to their next meal are a must.
 (Unless you enjoy the melting down 2 year-old type, or the whining 5 year-old thing.)

 10 Easy and Healthy On-the-Go Summer Snacks

-This is my probably my “go-to” snack if I had to pick one from this list.
+This is my “go-to” snack if I had to pick one from this list.
 Grabbing a quick banana and slicing a few handfuls of cheese takes less than a minute.
 Fruit, like bananas and apples, come in their own packaging, too.
 These fruits make travel easy.
-In the summer, we also grab some stainless steel travel containers for in-season berries or sliced pineapple, cantaloupe, and watermelon.
-If you have a little one with a dairy allergy, you can do fruit and coconut butter (like this), or fruit and nuts (seeds if you have nut allergies) for a healthy fat or protein pairing.
+In the summer, we use stainless steel travel containers for berries or sliced pineapple, cantaloupe, and watermelon.
+If someone in the family has a dairy allergy, you can do fruit and coconut butter (like this), or fruit and nuts (seeds if you have nut allergies) for a healthy fat or protein pairing.

 2. Ants on a Log

 A classic, right?
-And kids love this stuff!
+And kids and adults love this stuff!
 If you have peanut allergies and can’t handle other nut butters, such as almond or cashew butters, you can use Sunbutter (just check the ingredient list first as some brands contain extra oils and sugars).
-One of my girls was in a nut-free classroom this year and we used coconut butter for ants on a log, too.
+One of my kids was in a nut-free classroom this year and we used coconut butter for ants on a log, too.